A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Vision + Language

-\textbf{Video Grounding.} Video grounding require grounding the expression in a video to obtain the temporal boundaries or the referred object's spatio-temporal tube.
-It is vital to capture the temporal or spatio-temporal correlation for video grounding.
-Zhang {\it et al.}~\cite{zhang2020does} construct a spatial relation graph over objects in each frame and a temporal dynamic graph where nodes correspond objects in all frames and edges connect the same objects in consecutive frames.
-Then, they fuse the language representation into the two graphs and utilize graph convolution to capture the spatio-temporal correlation on the graphs.
-Zhao {\it et al.}~\cite{zhao2021cascaded} develop a different way of constructing the temporal graph where each node represents an interval, and each direct edge represents the overlapping relation between two intervals.
-The GNNs~\cite{li2020deepergcn} are adopted for passing messages on the graph.
-In addition, Li {\it et al.}~\cite{li2022compositional} have utilized GNNs for compositional temporal grounding.
-The cross-graph GNNs are used to capture the hierarchical semantic correlations among global events, local actions, and atomic objects of the video and sentence.
+\textbf{Video Grounding.} For video grounding, it is vital to capture temporal or spatial-temporal correlation.
+Zhang {\it et al.}~\cite{zhang2020does} construct a spatial relation graph over objects in each frame and a temporal dynamic graph where nodes correspond to objects in all frames and edges connect the same objects in consecutive frames.
+Zhao {\it et al.}~\cite{zhao2021cascaded} develop a different way of constructing a temporal graph, where each node represents an interval, and each direct edge represents the overlapping relation between two intervals.